SilasNiewierra/portfolio/projects.md

     and simple game logic it's perfect for all ages.
 Touch the screen and Bob jumps, that's all you need to know.
 Now you can try to beat your personal high score over and over again.<br><br><a href="/bob" title="Learn More ...">Learn More ...</a>
   slug: ''
 - template: content-feature
   block: feature-1
+  media_alignment: Left
+  headline: "<strong>TapThat<br></strong>train your brain  "
+  content: By following a game principle old as time, this application not only trains
+    your memorization abilities but also is a perfect companion to pass the time.<br><br><a href="/tapthat" title="Learn More ...">Learn More ...</a>
+  media:
+    image: "/uploads/2020/10/18/thumbnail-tapthat.png"
+    alt_text: TapThat Cover Image
+  slug: ''
+- template: content-feature
+  block: feature-1